Note 1 - Organization, Business and Financial Condition

 notraise sufficient capital in a timely manner, among other things, we

 maybe forced to delay, scale back or eliminate some or all of our research and product development programs, planned clinical trials, and/or our capital expenditures or to license our potential products or technologies to

 thirdparties on unfavorable terms.
 We currently do

-We have spent and will continue to spend substantial funds in the research, development, pre-clinical and clinical testing of our small molecule and stem cell product candidates with the goal of ultimately obtaining approval from the United States Food and Drug Administration (the “FDA”) and its international equivalents regulatory agencies, to market and sell our products.
+We have spent and will continue to spend substantial funds in the research, development, pre-clinical and clinical testing of our small molecule and stem cell product candidates and we anticipate spending additional funds to maintain these programs as we seek partners to further their clinical development.
+Additionally, if the QYuns transaction is consummated, we anticipate spending substantial funds on the development of the in-licensed programs with the goal of ultimately obtaining approval from the United States Food and Drug Administration (the “FDA”) and its international equivalents regulatory agencies, to market and sell our products.
 We have also begun spending funds on the evaluation and new assets and technologies with the goal of acquisition and development.

 Noassurance can be given that (i) the FDA or any other regulatory agency will grant approval for us to market and sell our product candidates, (ii) if regulatory approval is granted, that we will ever be able to sell our proposed products or be profitable, or (iii) that we will be able to identify and acquire and/or in-license promising new assets or technologies.

 The entire disclosure for organization, consolidation and basis of presentation of financial statements disclosure.

 Reference 1: http://fasb.org/us-gaap/role/ref/legacyRef